 Day 3: Mount Brandon & Connors Pass

-Today we get ourselves ready for an amazing walk up Mount Brandon.
-On the way to the start of our trek, we will drive over the famous Conor Pass where you will enjoy marvellous views of the Dingle Peninsula and Mt Brandon.
-From the peak you can see the Blasket Islands on one side and all the way to Tralee on the other.
-It is one of the most scenic mountains in Ireland.
-Enjoy the array of colours in the surrounding landscape.
-The walk is not difficult with an easy slope to the top.
-The summit is 1000m and should take no longer than 4 hours to complete.
+Today we walk up Mount Brandon.
+First we will travel through the famous Conor Pass with marvellous views of the Dingle Peninsula and Mt Brandon.
+The summit is 1000m and should take no longer than 4 hours.
 After our great adventure, we will head back to Dingle and you will have the option to see, swim or kayak with Fungi, a wild dolphin that calls Dingle his home.

 Highlight of the day: Climbing up Mt Brandon